-I am Takeshi Onaga, Governor of Okinawa Prefecture.
-In fulfilling the mandate granted by the 1,430,000 people of Okinawa Prefecture, I have been doing everything I can as governor to find solutions to problems that Okinawa faces in a variety of areas.
+I am Denny Tamaki, Governor of Okinawa Prefecture.
+Representing the people of Okinawa, I have been doing everything I can as governor to find solutions to problems that Okinawa faces in a variety of areas.

 The Okinawa Prefectural Government Washington D.C.
 Office plays a key role in supporting the Governor’s visits to the United States, gathering information pertinent to base issues, and disseminating information about the situation in Okinawa.

 The Washington D.C.
 Office is committed to accurately conveying the Governor’s attitude and ideas and Okinawa’s situation to the United States, realizing the Governor’s pledges, and working to resolve the issues related to Okinawa.